Suddenly Virtual: When Working Remote Becomes Necessary

 Remote Work Tips for Professional Services Firms

-How well your firm navigates a pandemic may rest in part on the systems you have in place for supporting remote workers and working digitally with clients.
+How well your firm navigates a pandemic may rest in part on the legal technology you have in place for supporting remote workers and working digitally with clients.
 As we talk with firms facing the economic, technical and practical challenges of this new age threat, we recommend these ‘survival tactics’:

 Advocate for client safety